Greenfield airport

 Modern greenfield airports are under construction in Beijing, Istanbul, Sydney and Chennai.
 Over the next two decades, the number of airports is expected to increase from 133 to 500.
 Of these, 367 are slated to be greenfield airports.

 Partial list of greenfield airports

-Some of the world's greenfield airports opened since 2008.
-(Many smaller airports are also under development or proposed, especially in China, India and the Philippines.)
+Some of the world's greenfield airports opened since 1995.
+(Many smaller airports are also under development or proposed, especially in China, India and the Philippines asia.)